Machine-learned molecular mechanics force field for the simulation of protein-ligand systems and beyond: MolSII QCArchive quantum chemical datasets

-The Python code used to download the quantum mechanics (QM) datasets from the MolSSI QCArchive~\cite{qcsubmit} is available at \url{https://github.com/choderalab/download-qca-datasets}.
-The QM datasets utilized in this study were obtained from various workflows implemented in the QCArchive ecosystem, including \texttt{Dataset}, \texttt{OptimizationDataset}, and \texttt{TorsionDriveDataset} generated at the B3LYP-D3BJ/DZVP level of theory.
-This level of theory was chosen to maintain consistency with the Open Force Field initiative~\cite{parsley}, and it is expected to balance computational efficiency and accuracy in reproducing conformations generated by higher-level theories.
+The Python code used to download the quantum chemical (QC) datasets from the MolSSI QCArchive~\cite{qcsubmit} is available at \url{https://github.com/choderalab/download-qca-datasets}.
+The QC datasets utilized in this study were obtained from various workflows implemented in the QCArchive ecosystem, including \texttt{Dataset}, \texttt{OptimizationDataset}, and \texttt{TorsionDriveDataset} generated at the B3LYP-D3BJ/DZVP level of theory.
+This level of theory was chosen to maintain consistency with the Open Force Field Consortium~\cite{parsley,sage}, and it is expected to balance computational efficiency and accuracy in reproducing conformations generated by higher-level theories~\cite{pavan2022openffbench}.

-The QM datasets in Table~\ref{tab:rmse} are composed of the following datasets deposited in QCArhive and annotated based on their respective categories.
+The QC datasets in {\bf Table~\ref{tab:rmse}} are composed of the following datasets deposited in QCArchive and annotated based on their respective categories.

-\paragraph{Small molecules} \begin{itemize} \item \textbf{SPICE-Pubchem} \footnote{Source: \url{https://github.com/openforcefield/qca-dataset-submission/tree/master/submissions/2021-11-08-QMDataset-pubchem-set1-single-points}} \footnote{Source: \url{https://github.com/openforcefield/qca-dataset-submission/tree/master/submissions/2021-11-08-QMDataset-pubchem-set2-single-points}} \footnote{Source: \url{https://github.com/openforcefield/qca-dataset-submission/tree/master/submissions/2021-11-09-QMDataset-pubchem-set3-single-points}} \footnote{Source: \url{https://github.com/openforcefield/qca-dataset-submission/tree/master/submissions/2021-11-09-QMDataset-pubchem-set4-single-points}} \footnote{Source: \url{https://github.com/openforcefield/qca-dataset-submission/tree/master/submissions/2021-11-09-QMDataset-pubchem-set5-single-points}} \footnote{Source: \url{https://github.com/openforcefield/qca-dataset-submission/tree/master/submissions/2021-11-09-QMDataset-pubchem-set6-single-points}} is a collection of \texttt{Dataset} that contains a comprehensive and diverse collection of small, drug-like molecules obtained from Pubchem.
+\paragraph{Small molecules} \begin{itemize} \item \textbf{SPICE-Pubchem}~\cite{eastman2023spice} \footnote{Source: \url{https://github.com/openforcefield/qca-dataset-submission/tree/master/submissions/2021-11-08-QMDataset-pubchem-set1-single-points}} \footnote{Source: \url{https://github.com/openforcefield/qca-dataset-submission/tree/master/submissions/2021-11-08-QMDataset-pubchem-set2-single-points}} \footnote{Source: \url{https://github.com/openforcefield/qca-dataset-submission/tree/master/submissions/2021-11-09-QMDataset-pubchem-set3-single-points}} \footnote{Source: \url{https://github.com/openforcefield/qca-dataset-submission/tree/master/submissions/2021-11-09-QMDataset-pubchem-set4-single-points}} \footnote{Source: \url{https://github.com/openforcefield/qca-dataset-submission/tree/master/submissions/2021-11-09-QMDataset-pubchem-set5-single-points}} \footnote{Source: \url{https://github.com/openforcefield/qca-dataset-submission/tree/master/submissions/2021-11-09-QMDataset-pubchem-set6-single-points}} is a collection of \texttt{Dataset} that contains a comprehensive and diverse collection of small, drug-like molecules obtained from Pubchem~\cite{kim2023pubchem}.
 It includes atoms within the range of 3 to 50, including hydrogens, and encompasses the elements of Br, C, Cl, F, H, I, N, O, P, and S.